ClydeMachine/IoTDownloader/README.md

 IoT-enabled download gate.

-Using an AWS IoT button, you can generate a temporary presigned S3 URL for a time-locked exclusive download of ome or two files you have in your S3 bucket.
-Singlepress the button to generate a URL for the first file, or doublepress for the second file, and longpress the button to remove the URL.
-Made primarily for musicians who want to offer an exclusive download of a song or album from S3, and be able to trigger this while out and about (i.e. on stage at a show).
+Using an AWS IoT button, you can generate a temporary presigned S3 URL for a time-locked exclusive download of one or two files you have in your S3 bucket.
+Singlepress the button to generate a URL for the first file, or doublepress for the second file, and longpress the button to remove the URL from the page altogether.
+Made primarily for musicians who want to offer an exclusive download of a song or album from S3, and be able to trigger this whenever while out and about (i.e. on stage at a show giving an exclusive download for attendees-only).

 # Requirements

 -Python 2.7

 -Boto3

 -AWS account for Lambda function

 Naturally this project will also require a triggering action to run (AWS IoT button, specifically), and you will need to set up both a webserver for the webpage portion, as well as implement the iotdownloader.py script in AWS Lambda.